Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 in this direction following recent specifications
 like [[!MPEGCMAF]] and HLS  [[!RFC8216]].

-[=CMAF Ingest=] typically assumes ingest to an active media processing entity.
+[=CMAF Ingest=] assumes ingest to an active media processing entity, such as a packager or active origin server.
 It advances over the ingest
 part of the smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats